ci4rail/docs/docs/user-docs/_quick-start-guide/moducop/connect-internet/wifi.md

         route6 ff00::/8
 ...
 ```
 Please record the assigned IP address in `<YOUR-IP>`.
-We'll use it later in [step 5](#step-5)
+You'll use it later in [step 5](#step-5-get-rid-of-ethernet).

-**NOTE:** The connection settings you have entered are stored on Moducops internal disk.
-So, when you restart your Moducop, it will automatically re-connect to your Wifi access point.
+**NOTE:** The connection settings you have entered are stored on ModuCop's internal disk.
+So, when you restart your ModuCop, it will automatically re-connect to your Wifi access point.
 {: .notice--info}

 # Step 4: Verify Internet Connection
 Now try to ping a server on the Internet.
-To ensure that we ping over Wifi, we specify the Wifi device with the `-I` option:
+To ensure that you ping over Wifi, specify the Wifi device with the `-I` option.
+This ensures that the ping uses the Wifi interface and not your local Ethernet for the Internet access.

 ```bash
 root@moducop-cpu01:~# ping -I mlan0 -c 4 www.wikipedia.com